chtheodoro/habfuzz/paper/paper.md

 ---
-title: 'Habfuzz: A tool to calculate the instream hydraulic habitat suitability using fuzzy logic and fuzzy Bayesian inference'
+title: 'HABFUZZ: A tool to calculate the instream hydraulic habitat suitability using fuzzy logic and fuzzy Bayesian inference'
 tags:
   - Fortran
   - habitat